chelmertz/chelmertz.github.io/_posts/2024-09-08-image-sorter-patches.md

 - [chore: Decorate errors with useful information](https://github.com/jgalat/image-sorter/commit/1ac60977a2a1444d66c439766dfb723398fc6318)
 - [fix(filetype): infer after checking file ext](https://github.com/jgalat/image-sorter/commit/1532584003acce3d30f4f6f8034bb6debae60c03)

-Besides some very small contributions at work, this is the first patches I've written in Rust.
+Besides some very small contributions at work, these are the first patches I've written in Rust.
 Last time I tried writing rust with vscode-out-of-the-box settings, the process was very slow (auto completion and type checking took very much time, not ideal when coding).
 For this size of project, the tooling